Saint Petersburg: Tourism

 Saint Petersburg has a significant historical and cultural heritage.

 The city's 18th and 19th-century architectural ensemble and its environs are preserved in virtually unchanged form.
-For various reasons (including large-scale destruction during World War II and construction of modern buildings during the postwar period in the largest historical centres of Europe), Saint Petersburg has become a unique reserve of European architectural styles of the past three centuries.
+For various reasons (including large-scale destruction during World War II and construction of modern buildings during the post-war period in the largest historical centres of Europe), Saint Petersburg has become a unique reserve of European architectural styles of the past three centuries.
 Saint Petersburg's loss of capital city status helped it retain many of its pre-revolutionary buildings, as modern architectural 'prestige projects' tended to be built in Moscow; this largely prevented the rise of mid-to-late-20th-century architecture and helped maintain the architectural appearance of the historic city centre.